Joshua80/tf-azure-infra/readme.md

 - **Virtual Network (VNET):** All resources are deployed within a single Azure VNET to ensure network isolation and control.

 - **Web Subnet:** Hosts both the Frontend and Backend App Services.
 The Frontend App Service is exposed to the internet via HTTPS only, ensuring secure public access.
 Internal API calls between the Frontend and Backend App Services occur within the subnet, never leaving the VNET for improved security and performance.

+- **Application Insights:** Both the Frontend and Backend App Services are integrated with Azure Application Insights for monitoring, logging, and diagnostics.
+This enables real-time visibility into application health, performance, and usage, and supports proactive alerting and troubleshooting.

 - **Private Endpoint (PE) Subnets:**
   - **SQL Database:** The Backend App Service communicates with the SQL Database through a private endpoint in a dedicated PE subnet.
 This ensures that database traffic never traverses the public internet, reducing exposure and improving security.